Julynx/pyscii/README.md

 ### Simple and lightweight
 - Only uses basic python libraries like NumPy and PIL.
-- Video conversion and frame extraction are handled by FFMPEG.
+- Video conversion and frame extraction are efficiently handled by FFMPEG.
 - All this under 130 lines of code.

 ## Usage